Cessnock Surrounds

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis indicates 145 active transport stops operating within Cessnock Surrounds.
+Transport analysis indicates 145 active public transport stops operating within Cessnock Surrounds.
 These stops serve a mix of bus routes, totaling 46 individual routes.
-Together, they facilitate 349 weekly passenger trips.
+Collectively, they facilitate 349 weekly passenger trips.

-Transport accessibility is rated as good, with residents located an average of 221 meters from the nearest stop.
-Service frequency across all routes averages 49 trips per day, equating to approximately two weekly trips per individual stop.
+Transport accessibility is rated good, with residents typically located 221 meters from the nearest stop.
+Service frequency averages 49 trips per day across all routes, equating to approximately two weekly trips per individual stop.

 Frequently Asked Questions - Transport